• Skip to primary navigation

 Salt

-... as always, I donโt really have anything to add, when it comes to these last few ingredients!
+... as always, I don’t really have anything to add, when it comes to these last few ingredients!

-Share the Love!If youโve made one of our recipes, be sure to take some pics of your handiwork!
+If you’ve made one of our recipes, be sure to take some pics of your handiwork!
 If you post it to Bluesky, be sure to tag us - @CelebrationGen.
 We're also on Pinterest, so you can save all your favourite recipes to a board!
-Also, be sure to subscribe to our free email newsletter, so you never miss out on any of latest recipes! |

 How to Make Basic Venison Jerky